Panzer3232/PCl-code-modularized/README.md

 #### 1. `config_data.py`: Unified Dataset Configuration

-We introduced a new module `config_data.py` to handle all dataset-specific configurations, making it easy to plug in additional datasets or update parameters without modifying the main pipeline.
+Introduced a new module `config_data.py` to handle all dataset-specific configurations, making it easy to plug in additional datasets or update parameters without modifying the main pipeline.

 ##### Features:
 - Canonical skeleton conversion